 It is common for people with psychological disorders to resort to substance abuse to feel better.
 This ‘feel better’ concern is often referred to as self-medication.
 Self-medication leads to addiction because drugs lead to abnormal secretion of neurotransmitters in the brain, making the user feel high.
 Most people love the feeling, and it can quickly contribute to addiction.

-Those with mental issues become addicted because they find a way to escape the pain.
+Those with mental disorders become addicted because they find a way to escape the pain.
 They may, therefore, form a habit of resulting in drugs or substances to help ease the mental health disorders, and thereby, they eventually become addicts.

 Specific issues, like traumatic events, especially during childhood, can contribute to dual diagnosis.
 Chronic stress and post-traumatic stress can lead to mental health disorders and addiction.